Jessica Walter: Career

 Walter's other film credits from that era include Lilith (1964), Grand Prix (1966), The Group (1966), Bye Bye Braverman (1968), and Number One (1969).
-She was also in an episode of Mannix (starring Mike Connors), "Moving Target" in season 5.
+She was also in three episodes of Mannix (starring Mike Connors) in three separate seasons.

 During the 1970s, Walter co-starred in an episode of Columbo, "Mind Over Mayhem", had a recurring role on Trapper John, M.D. as Melanie McIntyre, Trapper John's former wife, and starred on the series Amy Prentiss, a spinoff of Ironside, for which she won a Primetime Emmy Award.

 In 1980s, she had a role on the NBC primetime soap opera Bare Essence as Ava Marshall.
-Following Bare Essence, Walter worked most frequently in television and theater, though she did appear in some films including The Flamingo Kid (1984) and the film PCU (1994).
+Following Bare Essence, Walter worked most frequently in television and theater, though she did appear in some films including The Flamingo Kid (1984) and PCU (1994).
 She recorded a performance as the doll form of Chucky for the 1988 horror film Child's Play, but her lines were redubbed by Brad Dourif after negative test screenings which Tom Holland and Don Mancini attributed partially to Walter's performance; they claimed Walter was effectively frightening in the role but failed to convey the sense of black humor they envisioned the character to have and that her voice seemed out of place because the character was male.

 In the 1990s, Walter voiced Fran Sinclair on the ABC comedy Dinosaurs, and appeared on Just Shoot Me! as Eve Gallo, the mother of Maya and the ex-wife of magazine publisher Jack Gallo.

 From 2003 to 2006, she appeared in a regular role as the scheming alcoholic socialite matriarch Lucille Bluth on Fox's comedy series Arrested Development.
-In 2005, she received a nomination for the Primetime Emmy Award for Outstanding Supporting Actress - Comedy Series for the role.
-Despite her convincing portrayal of Lucille, she states: "I'm nothing like Lucille.
+In 2005, she received a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for the role.
+Despite her convincing portrayal of Lucille, she stated: "I'm nothing like Lucille.
 Nothing.
 My daughter will tell you.
 I'm really a very nice, boring person."
 Despite acclaim from critics, Arrested Development received low ratings and viewership on Fox, which cancelled the series in 2006.
 It was revived by Netflix for season four in 2013, where it gained huge popularity.
 Walter reprised her role for season five, premiering in 2018.